If one of your goals is to help pay for your child’s college education, it’s important to have a plan in place early.

 The lifetime benefits to those earning a college degree compared to only a high school diploma can be considerable, including:

-By one estimate, a person with a bachelor’s degree makes 60 percent more in median weekly earnings than a person with a high school diploma.2 The challenge is that the cost of college education has risen dramatically in recent decades.
+By one estimate, a person with a bachelor’s degree makes 75% more over their lifetime than a person with a high school diploma.2 The challenge is that the cost of college education has risen dramatically in recent decades.

 If one of your goals is to financially help your children through college, it’s important to put a consistent, well-planned savings and investment strategy in place early.
 The sooner saving begins, the more time money has to potentially grow.

-Here are four steps that can help you identify and work toward your college savings goals.
+Here are five steps that can help you identify and work toward your college savings goals.

 College expenses vary based on a variety of factors.
 One of the most important variables is the tuition, fees, room and board charged by specific institutions.

 The actual cost of college can also include books, supplies and other living expenses.
-But don’t overestimate the value of scholarships, grants and work-study programs to cover the cost of college.
+But don’t underestimate the value of scholarships, grants and work-study programs to cover the cost of college.
 Typically, these sources will help offset about one-third of the total cost of attending a college or university.3

 However, the remainder needs to be paid through a combination of savings, current income and loans.
 Relying on student loans to pay for college can ultimately be more expensive when the total cost of borrowing funds is factored into the equation.
 Setting aside savings in advance reduces or possibly even eliminates the need to borrow.

 Some parents choose to pay for all of college, allowing their child to enter the “real world” with as little financial burden as possible.
 Others feel that their child will have a greater chance of success if they share a vested interest by paying for a portion of college.
-In fact, 78 percent of students have a role in creating the family’s plan to pay for college, including researching financial aid.4
+In fact, 58% of students have a role in creating the family’s plan to pay for college, including researching financial aid.4